How to Change Windows 11 Security Event Retention

 | Remediated | The threat was cleaned or deleted by the antivirus. |

-By default, Windows keeps these records for 15 days.
-You can change this using PowerShell.
+Windows 11 keeps your security event records for 15 days by default, but you can change this retention period using PowerShell.

 - Open the Start menu and search for PowerShell.